President Joko Widodo submits decree on social forestry to Blora - ExBulletin

 Once again, make good use of the land given to you, ladies and gentlemen, so that we all have a better life, President Joko Widodo’s message to the beneficiaries of the decree on social forestry.

-The total number of social forest decrees submitted at this time is 19 SK units to 66 Forest Farmers Groups (KTH) covering an area of 21,488 Ha for 16,467 families with the following details: (i) A total of 13 SK units Social Forestry Community Forest Management Approval in KHDPK Blora Regency; (ii) 4 units of Decrees transforming the IPPHS into Community Forest Management Conventions; (iii) 1 (one) Perhutani Forest Partnership (KKP) Decree for 13 KTH and/or Gapoktanhut in 4 (four) Regencies namely: Blora, Grobogan, Pati and Rembang; and (iv) 1 (one) SK containing an indicative list of groups in the process of social forestry in the forest areas of 7 districts.
+The total number of social forest decrees submitted at this time is 19 SK units to 66 Forest Farmers Groups (KTH) covering an area of 21,488 Ha for 16,467 families with the following details: (i) A total of 13 SK units Approval of community forest management of social forestry in KHDPK Blora regency; (ii) 4 units of Decrees transforming the IPPHS into Community Forest Management Conventions; (iii) 1 (one) Perhutani Forest Partnership (KKP) Decree for 13 KTH and/or Gapoktanhut in 4 (four) Regencies namely: Blora, Grobogan, Pati and Rembang; and (iv) 1 (one) SK containing an indicative list of groups in the process of social forestry in the forest areas of 7 districts.

 In addition, currently 9,985 Social Forestry Enterprise Groups (KUPS) have been formed with details of 4,665 Beginner KUPS (Blue), 4,334 Advanced KUPS (Silver), 936 Advanced KUPS (Gold) and 50 Independent KUPS ( platinum).
 In particular, silver and gold KUPS will be upgraded to form an independent KUPS.